outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 # [Networking Drivers](https://docs.docker.com/network/)

 The Docker's networking subsystem is *pluggable*, using drivers.
+Docker provides multiple built-in networks, based on which we can define our own custom networks.

 Below is a simple explanation:

 1. Bridge